 Further, when I work with clients to address what they like to do, what they’re here on this planet to do, what lights them up, they rarely mention counting calories or measuring the size of their bellies.

 Warriors, there is so much more to life than our weight.

-In our podcast interview last week, Susan Hyatt spoke of a study that showed that by the time a woman reached age she had spent 31 years of her life on a diet.
+In our podcast interview last summer, Susan Hyatt spoke of a study that showed that most women have spent 31 years of her life on a diet.

 Are you kidding?

 There’s so much of that study that triggers me.

 Not only the fact that 95 percent of people who go on a diet gain all the weight back or that diets increase the stress hormones that slow our metabolism or even that dieting directly affects our confidence….

 The amount of mental energy women (including me!) have spent on this.

 The mental power we’ve wasted thinking about our bodies rather than our brain;

 The time we’ve spent contemplating our thigh gap instead of the wage gap;